-No. Except in the case of SBA (7a) Pool Certificates, a borrower may pledge only a single eligible ABS as collateral for a single TALF loan.
-In the case of SBA (7a) Pool Certificates, a borrower may pledge more than one Certificate as collateral for a single loan; however, each Certificate must have the same weighted average life.
+No. Except Yes, but only in the case of where the pledged collateral is SBA (7a7(a) Pool Certificates.
+However, each Certificate must fall into a weighted average life range such that the same haircut percentage is applied to each Certificate.
+In all other cases, a borrower may pledge only a single eligible ABS as collateral for a single TALF loan.
+In the case of SBA (7a) Pool Certificates, a borrower may pledge more than one

+Certificate as collateral for a single loan; however, each Certificate must have the same weighted average life.